There are some cities I click with instantly.

 So when I came to Barcelona in February, it wasn’t necessarily out of love for the city.
 It was because I scored a $159 direct flight from Oakland en route to my new home in Sofia.
 My friend Stephanie who also lives in Sofia came to meet me in Barcelona, and so I decided to give the city another try.

-To my surprise, third time was the charm: I actually loved Barcelona (in February).
+To my surprise, the third time was the charm: I actually loved Barcelona (in February).
+There was a surprising amount of great things to do in Barcelona despite it being the off-season, and I thoroughly loved my time in Barcelona in winter.

 You see, Barcelona is one of the places that — in my opinion — is only good in the offseason.
 Sure, you won’t be able to take advantage of the beaches, but come on.
 Do you really want to be packed ass to ankles with every other tourist baking themselves pink?